Bayou Corne.jpg

 Introduction

 The docks unequivocally date back to the time of Terunael.
 They've been there as long as any Navarr can remember, and they predate the Empire by centuries.
-They were uncovered in 105YE when the region of East Ashes was reclaimed from the vallorn.
+They were uncovered when the region of East Ashes was reclaimed from the vallorn.
 Since then they have been partially restored as a consequence of the establishment of the Dredgemaster's office in 377YE.
 However, as the proposals made after the Spring Equinox 384YE indicate, there is still plenty of potential for expansion and restoration here.

 The Feverwater